indrabasak/indrabasak.github.io/_posts/2025-02-16-from-kiddicraft-to-lego.md

 > on this.
 Prior to these proceedings Lego purchased from Mr, Page's executors any copyright still subsisting in the Page
 > designs."
 >
-> ~ Decision of the Board delivered by Lord Oliver of Aylmerton
->
 > Interlego A.G v.
 Tyco Industries Inc & Ors (Hong Kong) [1988] UKPC 3 (05 May 1988)

 Another startling observation from the Privy Council's judgment was the acknowledgment by Godtfred Christiansen,